MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ## Station 3.3: Teleport to the turbine generator

 For this feature, we'll add some nodes to a script graph that allows attendees in the scene to teleport.
-When a attendee presses the button, they're teleported from their current location at Station 3.3 to an elevated platform that's attached to a wind turbine generator.
+When an attendee presses the button, they're teleported from their current location at Station 3.3 to an elevated platform that's attached to a wind turbine generator.
 They can then examine the generator.